 You should discuss all potential claims with your lawyer as you might include other economic and non-economic losses, including pensions and property replacement.

-Where does the compensation come from in Boston wrongful death claims?
+Where does the Compensation Come from in Boston Wrongful Ddeath Claims?

 The parties liable for the victim’s family compensation following their death is dependent in large part on how the person sustained the injury that led to their death.
 For example, if a person sustained an injury at work, then worker’s compensation insurance claims are common.
 In the case where an employer was negligent either through failure to train another employee or maintain a safe work environment then the employer’s business insurance may be wholly or partially responsible for paying a claim.